 It’s been about twenty years since my last time in Basel, I hope they don’t remember me.
-As I walked along the river Rhine, I thought back on the past two decades and how everything has changed, yet stayed the same.
+I walk along the river Rhine and think back on the past two decades and how everything has changed, yet stayed the same.

 Some things never change, such as the strong current of the river.
 I see young people who float rapidly downstream on large buoys, which seems to be a popular pastime here.
 With any luck they won’t end up in Germany.